What to watch out for when buying CBD oil?

 Legality

-In Austria, a THC content of 0.3% and in Germany 0.2% is defined as the legal limit.
-In Switzerland, however, the limit for THC is 1%.
+In Austria, a THC content of 0.3% and in Germany 0.2% is defined as the limit of legality.
+In Switzerland, however, the threshold for THC is 1%.
 The information on the product label should be taken into account and checked accordingly.
 As long as the guideline value is adhered to, no psychoactive effect is to be expected with proper use.

 Legality

 Many manufacturers market their CBD oils as dietary supplements and accordingly provide dosage recommendations.
 Since CBD is not marketable within the EU without approval due to the Novel Food Regulation, many providers sell products like cannhelp aroma products with CBD.
-These correspond to the same quality but cannot be provided with dosage recommendations.
-We comply with all legal regulations, and our products are legally available.
+These meet the same quality standards but cannot include dosage recommendations.
+We comply with all legal requirements, and our products are legally available.

 Packaging and Storage

-CBD is sensitive to light and should therefore only be obtained in opaque packaging.
-If a CBD oil has been purchased, it should ideally be stored cool and dark.
-Since this is a light- and air-sensitive product, it can be easily stored in the kitchen cabinet.
-The cannabidiol oil lasts at least two years.
-Storage in the refrigerator, on the other hand, can change the consistency of the oil and does not need to be considered if stored alternatively in a cool and dark place.
+CBD is sensitive to light and should therefore only be purchased in opaque packaging.
+Once a CBD oil has been acquired, it should ideally be stored in a cool, dark place.
+Since it is a light- and air-sensitive product, it can be easily stored in a kitchen cabinet.
+Cannabidiol oil lasts at least two years.
+Storing it in the refrigerator, however, can change the oil’s consistency and is not necessary if stored cool and dark otherwise.

 Quality

-Holding a high-quality and satisfactory product in your hands is ultimately the goal of everyone.
-Therefore, we strongly recommend considering all the aspects mentioned here when purchasing CBD oils.
-In particular, ingredients and THC content should always be checked before purchase.
+Holding a high-quality and satisfying product in your hands is ultimately the goal of everyone.
+Therefore, we strongly recommend considering all the aspects listed here when purchasing CBD oils.
+In particular, ingredients and THC content should always be checked before buying.
 It also never hurts to ask for certification and take a look at it.
-This creates clarity about which ingredients are actually present in the purchased products.
-Among other things, the extraction using CO should also be considered.2If you follow the recommendations provided by the manufacturer, you can enjoy the effectiveness and sustainable benefits of the product.
+This provides clarity about which ingredients are actually present in the purchased products.
+Among other things, the extraction method using CO should also be taken into account.2If you follow the recommendations provided by the manufacturer, you can enjoy the effectiveness and sustainable benefits of the product.

 Quellenverzeichnis anzeigen